Beecentric Hives Built For Bees

-The beecentric hive is modeled after the honeybees’ natural habitat; a hollow tree trunk.
-Originally inspired by the Warre hive, the beecentric hive uses of eight-frame Langstroth boxes.
-The number of frames in a box is important as the width of the hive should not exceed the width of the overwintering cluster of bees.
-Narrower boxes are easier for the bees to heat and prevent winter starvation by encouraging the bees to access honey stores directly above them.
+The beecentric hive is modelled after the honeybees’ natural habitat – a hollow tree trunk.
+Initially inspired by the Warre hive, the beecentric hive uses eight-frame Langstroth boxes.
+The number of frames in a box is significant as the width of the hive should not exceed the width of the overwintering cluster of bees.
+Narrower hives are easier for the colony to heat and prevent winter starvation by encouraging the bees to access honey stores directly above them.

 The Beecentric Hive is designed and handcrafted in Edmonton, Alberta for the conscientious beekeeper.
 Beecentric Hives are made from solid pine and feature strong finger joints and handles on all four sides.
 The beecentric hive is a hybrid between a commercial Langstroth and a Warre Hive designs.